 Choose two weekly topics and write two 3-4 page response papers.
-Response papers should discuss the topic with reference to the assigned readings.
-Instead of merely summarizing the readings, you should raise critical points of views, fox example, what new insights you have got, what limitations you have identified, what follow-up questions have come to your mind, etc. Submit your papers on or before 11 May.
+Response papers should discuss the topic with reference to the assigned reading(s) and/or lecture.
+Instead of merely summarizing the reading(s)/lecture, you should raise critical points of views, for example, what new insights you have got, what limitations you have identified, what follow-up questions have come to your mind, etc. Ideally, a central theme should be raised to link up your arguments.
+Submit your first response paper on or before 11 April and your second response paper on or before 10 May.